Laura Warner graduated from the University of Alberta with a Bachelor of Arts (with distinction) in 2001 and an LLB in 2009.

 After graduating, Laura articled with the Court of Appeal in Edmonton, where she worked closely with the Justices and gained invaluable insight into effective advocacy.
 Laura completed her articles with a mid-sized litigation firm in Calgary and was called to the bar in 2010.
 Laura then welcomed the challenge of clerking to Justice Rosalie Silberman Abella at the Supreme Court of Canada in Ottawa.
 During her one-year clerkship, Laura had a bird's eye view of the inner workings of the country's highest court and honed her analytical skills, her legal research and writing, and her oral advocacy.

 Laura joined JSS Barristers in the fall of 2012 and carries on a generalized practice in civil litigation.
 Laura has a passion for analyzing interesting legal issues, assisting clients in finding solutions to complex legal problems, and advocating for just results.
-In her spare time she enjoys being active and spending time with her partner and their young daughter.
+In her spare time she enjoys being active and spending time with her family.